frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

 Assembling the fgfs command line
 --------------------------------

-As we have seen, the configuration read by FGo! consists in an optional section containing variable assignments followed by a possibly-empty default, unconditional section, itself followed by zero or more conditional sections.
+As we have seen, the configuration read by FFGo consists in an optional section containing variable assignments followed by a possibly-empty default, unconditional section, itself followed by zero or more conditional sections.
 Let's explain how the various arguments (sometimes called